rpiasentin/iosapp2/README.md

 ## Current Feature Set

 - **Navigation hub** replicates `/nav` from the web UI with live status badges for EG4, VRM, and scheduler endpoints.
+- **Setup checklist** guides onboarding by surfacing EG4 credentials, inverter selection, VRM linking, and scheduler health from the mobile app.
+- **VRM dashboard** mirrors the web selectors for Victron metrics with dual-series charting and default persistence.
 - **Dashboard screen** renders health, alerts, power metrics, energy totals, scheduler events, and PV history using shared components.
 - **Combined Math editor** lets users configure up to four KPIs across EG4/VRM plus a calculated sum column, adjust scaling per series, and preview data with a new `LineChart` component.
 - **Full-screen graph** – tapping the chart opens a modal that honours safe areas (no overlap with camera islands) and exposes Portrait/Landscape orientation toggles via `expo-screen-orientation`.